daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 **Bite Marks - Passive**
 Strahd has bitten Ireena twice.
 She bears the marks on her neck and sometimes experiences vivid nightmares of the vampire.
 She is more resistant to fear effects from undead (advantage on rolls).

-**Iron Will - Reaction**
+**Iron Will - Reaction (1 per session)**
-Once per session, when Ireena would be Charmed or dominated, she can immediately make a reroll with Hope.
+When Ireena would be Charmed or dominated, she can immediately make a reroll with Hope.

 **Ally Action - Action**
 If accompanying the party, Ireena can spend Hope to aid an ally within Close range, giving them advantage on their next roll.